 How Does a Preauthorization Charge Work?

-All transactions involve authorization on a credit card.
+All credit card transactions involve authorization.
 Authorization is the step in credit card processing where the card network works with the customer’s issuing bank to see that the customer has enough cash in their account or credit on their credit line to cover the cost of a transaction.
-If not, the payment gateway declines the transaction.
+If not, the payment gateway will decline the transaction.

-But the customer bank will reduce their account or credit line to reflect the charged amount.
-Meanwhile, settling the funds will occur on the back end, taking 24-48 hours (usually).
+The cardholder’s bank will reduce their available funds or credit line to reflect the charged amount.
+Meanwhile, settling the funds will occur on the back end, taking around 24-48 hours.

 But again, what if the final amount is unknown?
 In these cases, the card networks and issuing banks will work together to verify the availability of funds.
-They will place an authorization hold on those funds to ensure they won’t go anywhere (e.g., be spent elsewhere by the customer or claimed by another merchant running a charge).
+They will place an authorization hold on those funds to ensure they won’t go anywhere (e.g., be spent elsewhere by the customer in the meantime).

-What Types of Businesses Should Preauthorize Credit Cards?
+What Types of Businesses Should Preauthorize Credit Card Transactions?

-Keep in mind that one of the main reasons for a credit card preauthorization is to protect the merchant.
+Keep in mind that the main reason for a credit card preauthorization is to protect the merchant.
 A preauthorization charge can help the merchant recoup payment for any damages the customer might make while enjoying the products or services they’re paying for.

 These damages are likely not built into the standard cost of whatever the merchant sells.
 That’s because they are perhaps uncommon, or putting this additional charge into the customer-facing price would make it too high.
 Still, if something unexpected does happen, the merchant needs to protect their revenue from surprise expenses.